xrander/sql4bnz/README.md

-# sql4bnz
+# SQL with PostGresql

-SQL Class Materials for Business
+This is a repository to practice SQL skills.